Your cart is currently empty!

-The Sun and Her Flowers by Rupi Kaur
+The Sun and Her FlowersThe Sun and Her Flowers by Rupi Kaur

 My rating: 3 of 5 stars

 As a writer and poet I felt compelled to read a recent New York Times Bestseller poetry collection.
 Especially when ‘The Sun and Her Flowers‘ was voted # 1 in the 2017 poetry genre by almost 36,000 Goodreads followers.
-And though I really don’t like writing less-than favourable reviews about other writers (after all it’s a community here) truthfully I found the poems and subject matter a bit self-indulgent, disempowering and flimsy.
+And though I really don’t like writing less-than favourable reviews about other writers (after all it’s a community here) truthfully I found the poems and subject matter a bit self-indulgent, disempowering, and flimsy.

-When I happened upon ‘The Sun and Her Flowers‘ in a bookstore in Iloilo City, I was excited.
+When I happened upon ‘The Sun and Her Flowers‘ in a bookstore in Iloilo City, Philippines I was excited.
 And even more excited when I saw the cover, ran my hands over the textured paper, flicked through the awesome sketches and the way the little poems sat against all that white space.
 Aesthetically the book is completely lovely and Rupi Kaur is very, very talented.
 But that’s where my positive review ends.

-As I eagerly began the first of five sections wilting (a metaphor and reference to the life cycle of flowers), I forced my way through pages and pages of whiney “he left me now I’m sad” type stuff.
+As I eagerly began the first of five sections wilting (a metaphor and reference to the life cycle of flowers), I forced my way through pages and pages of whiney “he left me now I’m sad” type content.
 The stuff that I might have sighed out loud in my late 20s.
-In fact in my 20s and some of my 30s I might have even loved the book, but I just turned 50 eight weeks ago, so disempowering “I cannot be happy if you don’t love me” ‘poetry’ has long since lost its appeal.
+In fact in my 20s and some of my 30s I might have even loved the book, but I just turned 50 eight weeks ago, so dis-empowering “I cannot be happy if you don’t love me” ‘poetry’ has long since lost its appeal.

 For example page 26 …

-‘i could be anything
+i could be anything

 in the world

-but i wanted to be his’
+but i wanted to be his

 This is not a poem I would write out to read over and over.